Infertility can be a lonely road, but you don’t need to walk it alone.

 Success rates can vary significantly depending on the conceiving person’s age, the infertility diagnosis, the lab used, and the clinic.
 Couples often have to refinance their house, take out loans, and stretch themselves very thin to pay for treatments.

 And, still, there is no promise you will see a baby in the end.
 If treatment doesn’t work, the loss can be even more significant.
-One 2014 study of nearly 48,000 women suggests that couples who are unsuccessful in their fertility treatments are up to three times more likely to end their relationship.

 If you’re in your prime childbearing years, you’re probably surrounded by others in a similar season of life.
 This means Facebook feeds littered with baby bumps and blue and pink balloons.
 When you’re struggling with infertility, it feels like every person you see in the grocery store or dog park is pushing a stroller or rocking a bump.
 This illusion becomes reality when your best friends start sharing their pregnancy news.